 NPP Australia operates the payments infrastructure that enables the PayID function to work, but it does not access information regarding individual PayIDs – this information can only be accessed by the participating financial institution that a person or business has provided the authority to create a PayID on their behalf.
 PayIDs are typically created and maintained within your internet or mobile banking.
 If you can’t remember which account your PayID is linked to, you should be able to find out by logging into your financial institutions’ internet or mobile banking.
 Alternatively, you can speak to your financial institution.

 Once you’ve set up your PayID, you can let your customers know it’s available to make payments to by using one of our logos.
 We have some simple terms and conditions that apply to use our PayID logos.
-You can read them here and download what you need at the bottom of this page.
+You can read them here and download what you need.

 There are many innovative possibilities that could be brought to life by the Platform – from supporting emergency payments, helping corporate treasurers unlock and harness their working capital or embracing more efficient reconciliation opportunities.